bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Issues`_ on GitHub.
 This list contains several projects as a starting point.

+This section describes Bokeh's
+:ref:`documentation style guidelines <devguide_documentation_style_guidelines>`
-This section describes Bokeh's `devguide_documentation_style_guidelines`_ for contributing to the documentation.
-This section also includes details on how to `devguide_documentation_build`_ and `devguide_documentation_edit`_ the documentation in your local development environment.
+for contributing to the documentation.
+This section also includes details on how to :ref:`build <devguide_documentation_build>` and :ref:`edit <devguide_documentation_edit>` the documentation in your local development environment.

 .. _`devguide_documentation_style_guidelines`: